Real rooms. Real costs. A shopping list you can print, save, or share.

 18%

-Every piece is cut.
-18% is realistic — some installers use 20%+.
+Every single piece is cut.
+18% is a realistic floor — some installers use 20%+.

 Box math — why rounding up matters